MajiKau/Portfolio/README.md

 A VR game that's supposed to let you try out different instruments and help you learn to play them.

-I coded the instruments (bass, xylophone and microphone) and some other interactables (tape recorder, metronome, whiteboard and more).
+I coded the instruments (bass, xylophone, bongos and microphone) and some other interactables (tape recorder, metronome, whiteboard and more).

 I created many of the 3D models in Blender (bass, xylophone, microphone, whiteboard, piano, tape recorder, metronome and more)